lukeed/polka/readme.md

 2. **Pass an `Error` to `next()`**

-    This is similar to the above option, but gives you an window in changing the `statusCode` to something other than the `500` default.
+    This is similar to the above option, but gives you a window in changing the `statusCode` to something other than the `500` default.

     ```js
     function oopsies(req, res, next) {